EmVance1/VanGo/README.md

     "dependencies": []
 }
 ```
-The above uration is already the minimum requirement. `./src` is assumed as the main source file directory (what the hell else are you putting there?) and added to the include path. `./bin` holds any incremental build files (usually object files).
+The above configuration is already the minimum requirement. `./src` is assumed as the main source file directory (what the hell else are you putting there?) and added to the include path. `./bin` holds any incremental build files (usually object files).

 The system supports most popular toolchains, specifically: GNU and Clang/LLVM on all platforms, as well as MSVC on windows.
 It does of course assume that you have all relevant compiler tools installed, as it is not in itself a compiler.
 For easier cross compilation, vango also supports zig as a target, which wraps clang.
 To read why this is useful, see chapter on [cross-compilation](#Cross-Compilation).